Cutleast/Mod-Manager-Migrator/README.md

 <a href="https://www.nexusmods.com/skyrimspecialedition/mods/87160"><img src="misc_assets/GiO_NM.png" height="60px"/> </a>
 <a href="https://ko-fi.com/cutleast"><img src="misc_assets/KoFi.png" height="60px"/> </a>
 <br>
-MMM - Move Mods Masterfully.
+<strong>MMM - Move Mods Masterfully.</strong>
 </p>

 # ❗Please note!!!

 **This is the first initial release of this tool.
 I take no responsibility for any problems that may occur.
 In the current version everything works relatively stable.
-To get a clear picture, I depend on more extensive tests of the community.**
+But to get a clear picture, I depend on more extensive testing from the community.**

 # 📄Description